The following funding categories are available through the Annual Grants Program.

 • Projects cannot occur on private land.

-• Projects cannot fund activities that are the responsibility of another organisation.
+• Projects cannot fund activities that are the primary responsibility of another organisation, State, or Federal agency.

 • Projects cannot be part of a fundraising event or a devolved grant program.